Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

 ```
 {% endcode %}

-Last, but not least, we are going to configure the web server to find your platform folder and link it to the "api.ushahidi.test" server name.
+Last, but not least, we are going to configure the web server to find your platform folder and link it to the "api.streetsignal.test" server name.

 We are going to need some extra concentration here, so read carefully.